Help Wanted

-The Town of Cummington is looking for someone to handle outdoor and some indoor maintenance of two of our municipal buildings.
+The Town of Cummington is looking for someone to handle outdoor duties.
 Position to be filled as soon as possible.
 Responsibilities would include:

 Snow removal of sidewalks, ramps and doorways